-Currently the community is composed of people who come from different associations, as well as LGTBQI and other social activists, some from more formal structures, others, more informally organized, with a variety of ages ranging between 25 to 65 years of age.
-This group is rich in terms of gender diversity, but also in ages, cultural diversity, etc.
+The community was composed of people who came from different associations, as well as LGTBQI and other social activists, some from more formal structures, others, more informally organized, with a variety of ages ranging between 25 to 65 years of age.
+This group was rich in terms of gender diversity, but also in ages, cultural diversity, etc.

 In the community I found a comfortable, welcoming, diverse, inclusive place, where I quickly felt identified and included, with Laura Kumin and Miren Muñoz Vitoria, who were waiting for us that afternoon in June 2022.
 Since then I have found a comfortable place to be myself and express my art… I was immediately connected and committed to the project, art, performing, various scenarios and then put down roots in the Vilarynio Space, a cozy and comfortable place for weekly practices.